STAPM/smktrans/README.md

 consequences of clustering and interactions between tobacco and alcohol consumption behaviours.

-The motivation for `smktrans` was to develop a set of functions to estimate the transition probabilities among current, former and never smoking states (i.e. initiation, quitting and relapse) from repeat cross-sectional survey data.

 ## Usage

 The **inputs** are:

-1. Several years of annual cross-sectional survey data (the package was originally designed to work with Health Survey for England data and is being extended to Scottish Health Survey data).
+1. Several years of annual cross-sectional survey data on smoking.
-2. Estimates of long-term smoking relapse (currently from Hawkins et al 2010).
+2. Estimates of long-term smoking relapse.
 3. Estimates of smoking related disease risk and mortality rates.

 The **processes** applied by the functions in `smktrans` implement